“Let there be spaces in your togetherness,

 5) You feel out of control

-Are you feeling more edgy like you are walking on eggshells?
+Are you feeling edgier like you are walking on eggshells?
 Do you have to weigh in your words before you converse with your partner fearing you might lose him?
-Are you distracted all the time and losing focus over your career, social life and yourself in general?
+Are you distracted all the time and losing focus over your career, social life, and yourself in general?

 Then, sweetheart, it is not a happy place to be.
 A relationship should be a safe space for healthy conversation and should inspire you to be your best and not drain you.